Arche (oratorio): Premiere and performances

+On 12 November 2022, Karina Canellakis conducted the Radio Filharmonisch Orkest at Concertgebouw, Amsterdam.

+On 4 and 5 June 2023, the oratorio was revived at Elbphilharmonie, Hamburg.
+Bauer would reprise his performance as the baritone soloist, while Mojca Erdmann sang the soprano solo.

 Reception

 A few German newspapers critically reviewed the premiere of ARCHE.
 The neue musikzeitung stated that the oratorio is capable of winning a majority.
 Eleonore Büning, reviewer of the Frankfurter Allgemeine Zeitung, wrote about the enthusiasm of the audience, and that Widmann's splendid, richly orchestrated music breaks all genre and style boundaries.
 Süddeutsche Zeitung wrote, that the work is diverging, and also undecided in its message.
 Andrew Clements, reviewer of The Guardian, wrote about the CD production: "fails to convince".

 Awards

-Widmann received the "Composer of the Year" 2019 Award for ARCHE.
+Widmann received the Opus Klassik "Composer of the Year" 2019 Award for ARCHE.
+In 2023, the composer received the Bach Prize of the Free and Hanseatic City of Hamburg, General Music Director Kent Nagano became Honorary Conductor of the Hamburg Philharmonic State Orchestra.